roys/cewler/README.md

 To run CeWLeR with docker you first build the docker container:
 `docker build . -t cewler`

-After the container finish building you can run CeWLeR like this to store the output in the current folder:
+After the container finishes building you can run CeWLeR like this to store the output in the current folder:
 `docker run -v "$(pwd):/app" cewler --output /app/wordlist.txt --depth 1 https://blog.roysolberg.com`

 ## Pronunciation